-Section 23-209.
-Key Employee
+23-208.
+Key Employee.

-"Key employee" means (1) a person who performs one or more of the following functions: bingo caller, counting room supervisor, chief of security, custodian of gaming supplies or cash, floor manager, pit boss, dealer, croupier, approver of credit or custodian of gambling devices including persons with access to cash and accounting records within such devices; or (2) if not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year, or (3) if not otherwise included, the four most highly compensated persons in a gaming operation
+"Key employee" means (1) a person who performs one or more of the following functions: bingo caller, counting room supervisor, chief of security, custodian of gaming supplies or cash, floor manager, pit boss, dealer, croupier, approver of credit or custodian of gambling devices including persons with access to cash and accounting records within such devices; or (2) if not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year, or (3) if not otherwise included, the four most highly compensated persons in a gaming operation.

+23-209.
+Non-Gaming Staff.

+Non-Gaming Staff means a person of a gaming operation or a gaming operation of which there are persons who are employees thereof who do not have access to money, gaming revenues or other items of value including chips, credits, coins or bills of legal tender value of gaming, wagering, or gaming devices or in general money, bank drafts, checks, credit or any other bank cards for procuring money from financial institutions or does not have access to sensitive areas.

 23-210.
-Non-Gaming Staff

-Non-Gaming Staff means a person who performs a function which is non-gaming namely under the (a) Division of Maintenance; housekeeping supervisor, porter, engineer, supervisor, worker, (b) Division of Office of General Manager; training coordinator, uniform clerk, utility worker; (c) Division of Food and Beverage; Cafeteria Attendant, Food Runner, Hot Buffet Cook, Hot Line Cook, Pantry Cook, Pastry Cook, Sous Chef, Steward, Lead Steward, Stewarding Supervisor and (d) any other Division of a gaming operation or a gaming operation of which there are persons who are employees thereof who do not have access to money, gaming revenues or other items of value including chips, credits, coins or bills of legal tender value of gaming, wagering, or gaming devices or in general money, bank drafts, checks, credit or any other bank cards for procuring money from financial institutions.

-Section 23-211.
-North Dakota Compact
+North Dakota Compact.

-"North Dakota Compact" means the document entitled "Tribal State Compact for Control of Class III Games of Chance, Standing Rock Sioux in North Dakota," entered into between the Standing Rock Sioux Tribe and the State of North Dakota.
+"North Dakota Compact" means the document entitled "Amended Tribal State Compact for Control of Class III Games of Chance, Standing Rock Sioux in North Dakota," entered into between the Standing Rock Sioux Tribe and the State of North Dakota.

-Section 23-212.
-South Dakota Compact
+23-211.
+South Dakota Compact.